CristhianMotoche/cristhianmotoche.github.io/posts/2023-08-16-Stack-Builders-10th-Anniversary.md

 important to exercise caution when consuming unfamiliar food, particularly if it contains fish, in a restaurant where the preparation methods are unknown.
 As one of my dear colleagues wisely pointed out, "Have you ever seen Kitchen Nightmares?
-You never know how your food is prepared!"
+You never know how your food is prepared!".
+I don't want to blame the people that prepared the food or the administration because I'm not Gordon Ramsay.
+Running a business and cooking can be very complicated so I won't critize the restaurant.

 ![Kitchen Nightmares - Better be careful about what you eat][kitchen-nightmares]

 The after party was awesome, too!
 Although, I slept most of the party (again, tummy ache) but it was cool to see everybody so happy and having fun.
+Also, Tumbaco is very nice in the mornings.
 I'm very happy to be part of this amazing team.
 Hopefully, I can celebrate my 10th anniversary in this company some years in the future.

 [gifts]: /images/sb-10th-anniversary/gifts.jpg {width=600px class=img-blog}
 [kitchen-nightmares]: /images/sb-10th-anniversary/kitchen-nightmares.jpg {width=600px class=img-blog}